 Digital Humanities - Film Studies - Global Studies - Peace/Justice Studies

-Second Language Studies - Gender Studies - Jewish Studies - Religious Studies
+Second Language Studies - Gender Studies - Jewish Studies - Museum Studies

 Graduate studies in German at MSU train professionals for a range of 21st century academic and professional careers.
 Coursework is combined with learning and teaching opportunities beyond the classroom, including virtual research experiences, study abroad internship, job shadowing in upper-level classes, engagement in MSU’s Community Language School and other outreach programs.